-Canada has a well-established and comprehensive publicly funded healthcare service for the entire population, called Medicare.
+Canada has a comprehensive healthcare service for the entire population, called Medicare.
+It is publicly funded.

-The service provides universal coverage for medically necessary hospital and physician services based on need rather than ability to pay.
+The service provides universal coverage for medically hospital services based on need rather than the ability to pay.

-Primary care is the foundation of the healthcare system and patients do not pay for medical consultations or treatment and can have direct access to specialists without needing a GP referral.
+Primary care is the foundation of the healthcare system.
+Patients do not pay for medical consultations or treatment and can have direct access to specialists without needing a GP referral.

 International medical graduates

-Most healthcare organisations refer to physicians who have received their medical education abroad as IMGs.
+Most healthcare organisations refer to physicians who have received their medical education abroad as IMGs (international medical graduates).

-Prior to commencing the licensure process in Canada, all IMGs will need to assess their circumstances and consider the following:
+Before starting the licensure process in Canada, you will need to consider that: